invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 end
 ```

-I said at the start of this that a generated function returns an AST.
-Which it does do in the examples above.
+Recall that a generated function returns an AST, which is the case in the examples above.
-But actually, it is also allowed to return a `CodeInfo` for Untyped IR.
+However, it is also allowed to return a `CodeInfo` for Untyped IR.

-### Making Cassette:
+### Making Cassette

-There are two key facts both of which were mentioned above:
+There are two key facts mentioned above:
 1. Generated Functions are allowed to return `CodeInfo` for Untyped IR.
-2. `@code_lowered f(args...)` allows one to retrieve the `CodeInfo` for the given method of `f`.
+2. `@code_lowered f(args...)` provided the ability to retrieve the `CodeInfo` for the given method of `f`.

-The core of how Cassete works it to use a generated function
+The core of Cassete it to use a generated function
 to call code defined in a new `CodeInfo` of Untyped IR,
 which is based on a modified copy of code that is returned by `@code_lowered`.
 To properly understand how it works, lets run through a manual example (originally from a [JuliaCon talk on MagneticReadHead.jl](https://www.youtube.com/watch?v=lTR6IPjDPlo)).

 We define a generated function `rewritten` that makes a copy of the Untyped IR (a `CodeInfo` object that it gets back from `@code_lowered`) and then mutates it, replacing each call with a call to the function `call_and_print`.
 Finally, this returns the new `CodeInfo` to be run when it is called.

 ```julia
 call_and_print(f, args...) = (println(f, " ", args); f(args...))